-Our payment management system, TADS, effective starting the 2023-24 school year, will charge families an annual fee.
+Our payment management system, TADS, charges families an annual fee.
 This fee applies whether a family pays tuition in one payment, two payments, 11 payments or 12 payments and is entirely independent from the school.
 This fee cannot be adjusted or removed by any school employee.

-Q: How will I pay my annual enrollment fee if there is no online re-enrollment?
+Q: How will I pay my annual enrollment fee?